 The company's US offerings are marketed to hospitals and surgery centers through STERIS' direct sales force.
 International sales are conducted through direct sales offices in Brazil, Canada, China, France, Germany, India, Italy, Japan, Malaysia, Russia, Singapore, Spain, the UAE, and the UK, as well as through representative distributors in other countries.
 The company's life sciences segment markets sterilization products to customers in the pharmaceutical and research industries.

-Shortly after announcing a restructuring plan in 2014 that included closing its Mentor, Ohio, facility that made a discontinued product, STERIS said it was buying Integrated Medical Systems (IMS), a surgical instrument repair, sterilization, and maintenance firm for an undisclosed amount.
+Shortly after announcing a restructuring plan in 2014 that included closing its Mentor, Ohio, facility that made a discontinued product, STERIS bought Integrated Medical Systems (IMS), a surgical instrument repair, sterilization, and maintenance firm for an undisclosed amount.

 Mergers and Acquisitions

 In 2015 STERIS became the latest US company to make a purchase aimed, at least partially, at reducing its tax burden.
 It acquired UK-based